tcshields/fixed-width-annotation/README.md

 ```

 ### Example of writing a file
-Create an instance of an annotated object and pass it to the addRecord method of the Writer.
+Create an instance of an annotated object and pass it to the `addRecord` method of the `Writer`.

 ```php
 <?php